Financial statement analysis

 Financial statement analysis (or just financial analysis) is the process of reviewing and analyzing a company's financial statements to make better economic decisions to earn income in future.
 These statements include the income statement, balance sheet, statement of cash flows, notes to accounts and a statement of changes in equity (if applicable).
-Financial statement analysis is a method or process involving specific techniques for evaluating risks, performance, financial health, and future prospects of an organization.
+Financial statement analysis is a method or process involving specific techniques for evaluating risks, performance, valuation, financial health, and future prospects of an organization.

 It is used by a variety of stakeholders, such as credit and equity investors, the government, the public, and decision-makers within the organization.
 These stakeholders have different interests and apply a variety of different techniques to meet their needs.
 For example, equity investors are interested in the long-term earnings power of the organization and perhaps the sustainability and growth of dividend payments.
 Creditors want to ensure the interest and principal is paid on the organizations debt securities (e.g., bonds) when due.

-Common methods of financial statement analysis include fundamental analysis, DuPont analysis, horizontal and vertical analysis and the use of financial ratios.
+Common methods of financial statement analysis include horizontal and vertical analysis and the use of financial ratios.
 Historical information combined with a series of assumptions and adjustments to the financial information may be used to project future performance.
 The Chartered Financial Analyst designation is available for professional financial analysts.